Path of Exile Gameplay FAQ by Malice

 Modifiers from the player stack additively with each other, and are subject to diminishing returns.

-Modifiers from the party bonus and monsters stack additively with each other, and are not subject to diminishing returns.
+Modifiers from the party bonus and monsters stack additively with each other, and are

 The total player bonus stacks multiplicatively with the total party & monster bonus.